OHDSI/Ariadne/README.md

     cp .env.example .env
     ```

-2. Edit the `.env` file to set your database connection details and API keys. **Do not commit this file to version control.**
+2. Edit the `.env` file to set your database connection details and API keys. **Do not commit this file to version control.** We recommend moving it to a secure location outside the project directory.

 ## License